CSU-CompSci-CS163-4/Lab05StrictHousehold/README.md

 After you have finished writing your code, run the tests in main and ad a few more of your own to test your work.

 ## Step 4: Turning In
-Once finished, be sure to submit your code to Zybooks and make sure to get your self-explanation checked.
+Once finished, be sure to submit your code to Canvas and make sure to get your self-explanation checked.

 # Additional Information
 ## This keyword